genbattle/dkm/README.md

 std::vector<std::array<float, 2>> data{{1.f, 1.f}, {2.f, 2.f}, {1200.f, 1200.f}, {2.f, 2.f}};
 auto cluster_data = dkm::kmeans_lloyd(data, 2);
 ```

+The parallel implementation works in the same way, except the header to include is `include/dkm_parallel.hpp` and the function to call is `dkm::kmeans_lloyd_parallel()`.

 The return value of the `kmeans_lloyd` function is a `std::tuple<std::array<T, N>>, std::vector<uint32_t>>` where the first element of the tuple is the cluster centroids (means) and the second element is a vector of indices that correspond to each of the input data elements.
 The indices returned in the second element of the tuple are cluster labels that map each corresponding element of the input data to a centroid in the first element of the tuple.